deity-io/falcon-platform-docs/docs/platform/server/events.md

 Falcon Server emits several event hooks that can be used to add your own custom code.

+We use (this package)[https://www.npmjs.com/package/eventemitter2] as a base for our events.

 ## Available Events

 ```ts